galaxyproject/training-material/topics/galaxy-interface/tutorials/workflow-automation/tutorial.md

 3. uses Pangolin to classify the resulting collection of genome sequences in FASTA format and to create a report of lineage assignments for all samples.

-Like in a real world situation you will receive VCF files for several batches of samples and you will be facing the challenge of uploading the files from each batch as a collection into Galaxy and of triggering a run of the workflow for each of them.
+Just like in a real world situation, you will receive VCF files for several batches of samples and you will face the challenge of uploading the files from each batch as a collection into Galaxy and of triggering a run of the workflow for each of them.

 ## Setting up the bot